LlamzonAmazon/Image-Recognition-Tool/README.md

 # Welcome to my project page!

-<b><a href="https://master.d19gsti4yiutb.amplifyapp.com">Current state</a></b>: The page now has user authentication.
+<b><a href="https://master.d19gsti4yiutb.amplifyapp.com">Current state</a></b>: The site now has user authentication.
 Users can sign-up, log in, log out, with their changes on the site saved.
 I am currently designing the main page where users will use the image recognition tool.

 ---